Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Causality-aware Visual Representation Learning

 \subsection{Comparisons and discussions}

-Although the above-mentioned causal spatial-temporal representation learning methods successfully apply causal reasoning methods to uncover casual mechanisms and achieve promising results, casual reasoning for spatial-temporal representation learning is still at its infancy stage with many challenges.
-Firstly, the existing causal spatial-temporal representation tasks are limited in several computer vision tasks without being applied to more diverse and challenging tasks such as video understanding, human-computer interaction, and urban computing, etc. Secondly, causal reasoning has burgeoned for many spatial-temporal learning tasks, so far, the existing evaluation datasets are still traditional datasets for correlation learning without proper large-scale benchmarking dataset and pipelines specified for causal reasoning.
+To summarize the development line and the current state of causal visual representation learning, we show the development situation of causal visual representation learning in Fig. \ref{fig:timeline}, including the past, current, and future directions.
+Although the above-mentioned causal visual representation learning methods successfully apply causal reasoning methods to uncover causal mechanisms and achieve promising results, causal reasoning for visual representation learning is still in its infancy stage with many challenges.
+Firstly, the existing causal visual representation tasks are limited to several computer vision tasks without being applied to more diverse and challenging tasks such as video understanding, human-computer interaction, urban computing, etc. It should be noticed that recent large pre-trained vision-language models like CLIP \cite{radford2021learning} have shown great potential in learning representations that are transferable across a wide range of downstream tasks.
+Different from traditional representation learning, which is based mostly on discretized labels, popular prompt learning adopts vision-language pre-training and aligns images/videos/texts in a common feature space, which allows zero-shot transfer to any downstream task via prompting.
+Therefore, how to apply causality-ware knowledge to prompt learning may be a potential direction.
+Secondly, causal reasoning has been burgeoned for many visual learning tasks.
+So far, the existing evaluation datasets are still as traditional datasets for correlation learning without proper large-scale benchmarking datasets and pipelines specified for causal reasoning.
 Thirdly, most of the existing methods focus on causality discovery on either visual or linguistic modality without considering both of them.
-Therefore, more in-depth analysis of the relations of causal reasoning and spatial-temporal representation learning are required.
+Therefore, a more in-depth analysis of the relations between causal reasoning and visual representation learning is required.